Developing an AI (Artificial Intelligence) app? Then you would want to hear from 7 founders that have built and scaled AI apps to success.

 #2 Adopt a human-centered approach; don’t forget UX

 We at Indigo AI strongly believe that AI-powered chat-bots will change customer experiences forever, delivering wow moments that were not quite possible before.
-But this change – enabled by AI – will be possible only if we will design adopting a human-centred approach.
+But this change – enabled by AI – will be possible only if we will design adopting a human-centered approach.

 Look around, how many chat-bots do you remember as significant to you?
 There are plenty of chat-bots that do not provide any added value.
 This is why people who are involved in building these applications often are only tech-driven and they eventually forget users and their real needs.